In the twilight of the muscle car era, demand for the new 486-horsepower V-8 Ford Mustang is roaring

 “We tend to see more demand from enthusiasts for the V-8 whenever an all-new Mustang is introduced,” Jim Owens, Mustang brand manager, said in a prepared statement.

 The new Mustang, which is on the same underpinnings as the current version, is built at a factory in Flat Rock, Michigan, south of Detroit.
-The new V-8 engine can produce up to 486 horsepower.
+Most of the V-8s will produce 486 horsepower, but a Dark Horse version puts out 500.